mcdaniel/pandas_tutorial/pandas_tutorial.md

     df2 = pd.DataFrame(grades)
     print("The grades dataframe:" + str(df2))

-## Getting Data into Pandas
+## Getting Data int and out of Pandas

 Most of the time you will not be creating all of your data within a python program, but loading it from an external source.
 The simplest way to do this is to use the built in Pandas functions.
 The one I use most frequently is the read function for CSV (comma separated value) data format.
 It is super simple, where you give it a file name and call the appropriate function.
 The supported types include csv, excel, json, etc.  You can also export the data to different data types in a similar manner.
 You simply call a "to" function on the DataFrame and it create the external file.

 Both the read and to functions have a lot of optional arguments you can pass into the call.
-For example, you can export to a CSV and include a parameter of "index=false" to stop the export from including an index column.
+For example, you can also specify which series you would like to have treated as the index with *index_col*, which can either be an integer (which is the number of the column/series that is indexed) or a label which identifies the column by name.
+You can export to a CSV and include a parameter of "index_col=False" to stop the export from including an index column (i.e., a column that lists a number of its placement in the list--1, 2, 3...).
+On write, you can specify whether you want to export the index with the *index* (oddly, not index_col) parameter.

 #### Data loading example (example3.py)

     # Load files
     letfreq = pd.read_csv("data/wordle_freq.csv")
     print(letfreq)
-    bigrams = pd.read_csv("data/wordle_bigram.csv")
+    bigrams = pd.read_csv("data/wordle_bigram.csv", index_col="bigram")
     print(bigrams)
-    trigrtam = pd.read_csv("data/wordle_trigram.csv")
+    trigrtam = pd.read_csv("data/wordle_trigram.csv", index_col=False)
     print(trigrams)

     # Export files
     letfreq.to_json("data/frequencies.json")
+    bigrams.to_json("data/bigram_frequencies.json", index=False)

 Ok, now we have our data in memory and ready to do something with it.
 We will continue here with manipulating the data within Pandas, but if you are aching to jump right in and start looking at the data, you can jump down to the visualization part of this tutorial which covers [Mathplotlib](#mathplotlib), and thereafter to is child [Seaborn](#seaborn).

+We are going to use the above frequency data for the following tutorials, where each of the three data frames has the same schemea:

+       letter  count  frequency
+    0       a   5810      0.113
+    1       b   1379      0.027
+    2       c   1839      0.036
+    3       d   1680      0.033
+    4       e   4905      0.096
+    ...

+The only difference between our three data sets is that the *letfreq* series is replaced with two or three letter combinations, *bigram* and *trigram*, respectively.
+The output from example3.py shows you the data in a format that visualizes this.

 ### Getting data out of pandas

+START HERE

+To get a series, you simply refernce it like it is an associative array, e.g.,

+    mylist = letfreq['frequency'].tolist()

+For more complex extraction, there are two functions you use to extract row data from a data frame, loc() and iloc().
+The difference between these two functions is that .iloc() accesses a particular element as identified by the an interger in index in the "index" series (specified at the creation of the Dataframe) and .loc() is referenced by label.

+START HERE BY SHOWING HOW ILOC AND LOC WORK

+-- Select rows where Age is greater than 25 df_filtered = df[df['Age'] > 25]
+print(df_filtered)

     return avwx_airports['icaoId'].tolist() - get column

     return avwx_airports.loc['icaoId'].tolist() - get row